raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 title: 'HTTP:Basics Part 1'
 date: 2016-07-06
 excerpt: >-
-  The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
+  The HTTP is the set of rules for transferring files on the World Wide Web.
 feature: 'http://www.vpnanswers.com/wp-content/uploads/2015/05/http.jpg'
 comments: true
 published: true